-3.1 District wide there have been a total of six nominations received since September 2020 and 100% have been assessed within the statutory timeframe.
-Of those six nominations only one was situated within the Keighley area.
-That nomination was for Bolton Road Allotments Silsden.
+3.1 District wide there have been a total of twenty-two nominations received since September 2020 of which sixteen have been assessed since the previous report submitted to Area Committee in January 2022.
+100% of those nominations have been assessed within the statutory timeframe.
+Of the sixteen new nominations four are situated within the Keighley area.